 Data location and transfers

-Village People servers and those of the third parties it uses are located within the EU.
-We do not transfer your personal data outside the EU.
+Village People servers and those of the third parties it uses are located within the UK.
+We do not transfer your personal data outside the UK.